naavis/haloray/README.md

 in high altitude clouds in the atmosphere.
 These ice crystal produce various optical phenomena in the sky, including bright spots, circles and arcs.

+HaloRay employs GPGPU to massively accelerate simulations.
+Brunt of the work happens in OpenGL compute shaders.

 ## Building

 HaloRay requires an OpenGL 4.4 compliant GPU.